zhampel/cr-geomag-prop/README.md

 - Save the frames to png files using the `s` key
 - Quit the simulation using the `q` or `Esc` key

-A BASH script named `crprop/make_mp4.sh` is provided to generate an mp4 movie if saved frames are present in the `frames` directory.
+A BASH script named `crprop/makemp4.sh` is provided to generate an mp4 movie if saved frames are present in the `frames` directory.
 One must have ffmpeg installed on the system to make the movie.

 ## Installation of Required Software
-The installation of the required packages can be a little bit tricky depending on the platform.
+The installation of PyOpenCL and PyOpenGL potentially can be a bit tricky depending on the platform, but occassionally it can be done via `make install` or `pip install -r requirements.txt`.
-For Linux machines, `pip install -r requirements.txt` or `make install` should be enough to get started.
+If this doesn't work, the best resource for preparing the PyOpenCL installation can be found at Andreas Klockner's [website](https://wiki.tiker.net/PyOpenCL/Installation/).
-However, on Macs the process can be a bit more involved.
+I have had success with building PyOpenGL from source, but in principle can be done via `pip` as shown [here](http://pyopengl.sourceforge.net/).
-More to be added soon...
+Otherwise, only NumPy and Pillow are the remaining requirements for cr-geomag-prop.